rodrigues177/Q00118/README.md

 ## Conclusions
 ### Take-away Points
-When monitoring and preventing potentially hazardous asteroid impacts, based on our results, scientists can collect data of and look into two main features - the Minimum Orbit Intersection and Absolute Magnitude values of these asteroids to determine whether they are hazardous or not.
+When monitoring and preventing potentially hazardous asteroid impacts, based on our results, scientists can collect the data of and look into two main features of asteroids - the Minimum Orbit Intersection and Absolute Magnitude.
+With these values, we will be able to determine whether they are hazardous or not.

 ### Future Work
 There are still lingering questions left unanswered: